 One of the original thinkers of sociology, Max Weber, defined the modern state as “a human community which holds the claim for legitimate use of force within a given territory.”
 To humanity’s great chagrin, most terrorists have probably never read Weber, and thus go about their plots to influence politics with violence, mostly at the expense of civilians.
-Since Ronald Reagan’s infamous pledge to never negotiate with terrorists, the public has debated whether negotiations with terrorist groups are warranted or even advisable.
-In fact, in 2015, former President Obama announced a policy overhaul that would publicly state that the American government could start communicating and negotiate with hostage takers.
+Since Ronald Reagan’s infamous pledge to never negotiate with terrorists, the public, globally, has debated whether negotiations with terrorist groups are warranted or even advisable.
+In fact, in 2015, former President Obama announced a policy overhaul that would publicly state that the American government could start communicating and negotiating with hostage-takers.

 Below, we’ll discuss three reasons for negotiating with terrorists, and three reasons for refusing to negotiate with them.